Modell Kronsberg - Ecological Building for the Future

 At the 'Energiespar-Oskar' in Linz, Austria in 2001 the Kronsberg project took second prize from among 1,260 submissions from 83 countries.

-In November 2002 in St. PĂ¶lten, state capital of Lower Austria, Hannover's Director of Environmental and Economic Affairs Hans MĂ¶nninghoff once again accepted an prize in recognition of exceptional climate protection â€“ the 'Climate Star 2002' awarded for the first time by the European Climate Alliance, for the exemplary energy and environment concept of the Kronsberg development.
+In November 2002 in St. PĂ¶lten, state capital of Lower Austria, Hannover's former Director of Environmental and Economic Affairs Hans MĂ¶nninghoff once again accepted an prize in recognition of exceptional climate protection â€“ the 'Climate Star 2002' awarded for the first time by the European Climate Alliance, for the exemplary energy and environment concept of the Kronsberg development.

 Kronsberg - a model for sustainable urban development